 According to recent research at Yale University, people who are capable of lucid dreaming, which is a type of sleep when a person has full awareness and control while dreaming, are able to develop new skills!
 All it takes is a little help.

 This research resembles portions of the movie Inception.
 In this film, a group of people was able to release the subconscious and “plant” an idea in the mind of another person by entering into his dream.

 The research team experimented with the idea of training lucid dreamers, guiding them to enter a dream.
 In fact, lucid dreamers can control certain regions of the brain that allow them to learn while sleeping.

 Not only can these dreamers experience details and extraordinary sights, they can also tap into the knowledge, apparently locked within the mind.

 Can you really control what you dream about?

 It may sound unbelievable, but you can control certain aspects of your dreams.
 Starting with before sleep, if you want to dream about a certain person or a certain activity, all it takes is a suggestion.

 Suggestions that turn into dreams are usually better accomplished by looking at an image or repeating a name of something or someone you want to dream about.
 It works, and works as well for learning activities and making decisions.

-As is stated by the research, it is a fact that the more a person is practicing an activity during his sleep, the better he becomes with this activity in real life.
+As mentioned in the research, it is a fact that the more a person practices an activity during his sleep, the better he becomes with this activity in real life.